matrix-org/matrix-spec-proposals/proposals/2197-search_filter_in_federation_publicrooms.md

 [1]: https://github.com/matrix-org/matrix-doc/pull/2197#issuecomment-517641751

-For the sake of clarity, clients SHOULD display a warning that a remote search will take the user's data outside the jurisdiction of their own homeserver, before using the `server` parameter of the Client-Server API `/publicRooms`, as it can be assumed that this will lead to the server invoking the Federation API's `/publicRooms` – on the specified remote server – with the user's search terms.
+For the sake of clarity, clients are strongly encouraged to display a warning that a remote search will take the user's data outside the jurisdiction of their own homeserver, before using the `server` parameter of the Client-Server API `/publicRooms`, as it can be assumed that this will lead to the server invoking the Federation API's `/publicRooms` – on the specified remote server – with the user's search terms.

 ## Conclusion